An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Methodology

-For this experiment, a publicly available dataset has been collected from kaggle.
+For this experiment, a publicly available dataset has been collected from Kaggle.
 The dataset describes different kinds of email text bodies that can be used to identify phishing emails using in-depth text analysis.
-This dataset consists of ``Safe Email” and ``Phishing Email”.
-Fig.~\ref{fig:Data} shows the data overview.
-The dataset has 11,322 Safe Emails and 7,328 Phishing Emails which shows that it is an imbalanced dataset.
-Along with this, this dataset showed that null values exist in rows.
-As null values can’t be processed that’s why those rows are removed.
-By using the resampling technique minor class ``Phishing Email” is oversampled.
-This resampling technique mainly generates copies of other instances and adds those copies to the dataset.
-It is essential to address uneven data in order to develop equitable and precise predictive models.
+This dataset consists of two different types of email: Legitimate or Legitimate Email and Phishing Email.
+Fig.~\ref{fig:Data} shows the phishing email samples.
+The dataset comprises 11,322 legitimate Emails and 7,328 phishing Emails, indicating that it is imbalanced.
+Additionally, this dataset revealed the presence of null values in certain rows.
+As null values can’t be processed, that’s why those rows are removed.

+We initially focused on data cleaning before addressing the data imbalance issue.
+This process involved converting the input text to lowercase, removing HTML tags that may be present in the text, replacing multiple whitespace characters with a single space, removing carriage return characters, and trimming leading and trailing whitespace.
+These steps ensured that the text was in a clear and consistent format for further processing.

+After cleaning the data, we utilized a data augmentation technique called synonym replacement to address the imbalance problem.
+This technique replaces random words from the original text with their synonyms, preserving the original meaning of the sentence while maintaining its similarity to the original text.
+In this context, we randomly selected words that are not common stopwords and replaced them with their randomly chosen synonyms.

+By using the augmentation technique, the minor class “Phishing Email” is oversampled.
+It is essential to address uneven data to develop equitable and precise predictive models.
 Balancing data ensures algorithms work well across all categories by reducing biases toward the majority class.
 This prevents skewed outputs and makes it possible to create a more accurate and equitable model for underrepresented classes.
-After oversampling, the dataset has 11,322 safe emails and 11,322 phishing emails in equal proportion.
+After oversampling, the dataset has 11,322 legitimate emails and 11,322 phishing emails in equal proportion.
 This data balancing also helps to reduce the risk of oversampling.
-Fig.~\ref{fig:3} illustrates the imbalance and balanced data before and after sampling.
+Fig.~\ref{fig:3} illustrates the imbalanced and balanced data before and after oversampling.